seanj06/Vincenzos/README.md

   - https://stackoverflow.com/ was used for any bugs which I could not solve.

   - https://www.w3schools.com/ was used for research on various code syntax.

+  ## Acknowledgements

+ - Thank you to my mentor Jubril who helped me along the way by guiding me in the right direction to complete the website.

+ - Thank you to the Code Institute slack community and my classmates who helped with any issues i was having while making the website.

   [Top of page](#vincenzos-fine-dining)